grace-arina/Skin-Lesion-Detection-Using-Neural-Networks/README.md

 ## Data Augmentation

 In a small size dataset, image augmentation is required to avoid overfitting the training dataset.
-The augmentation that helps to improve the prediction accuracy of the model is selected.
-The selected augmentation are as follows:
+The augmentation that helps to improve the prediction accuracy of the model are as follows:
 - **Rotation:** rotates the image by a specified degree.
 - **Shearing:** shifts one part of the image like a parallelogram
+- **Horizontal flip:** randomly flipps half the images horizontally—relevant when there are no assumptions of horizontal asymmetry

 ## Network Configurations
 I used ensemble terminology to train diverse models.
 The model configuration is as follows: